Best Parks in Delhi

 Tips and Tricks to visiting the best parks in Delhi

 Hours vary by time of year so check online before you go.

 Safety: Unlike other countries, India doesn’t really worry about liability in any public area.
 So that’s both good and bad.
 It’s great because you can actually explore ancient ruins that would otherwise be super regulated with very restricted access.
 On the other hand, there are sudden, huge, steep drop-offs which can result in serious injury.
 You can climb up three stories of a 1000-year-old tomb where the ground just ends.
 There are also often uneven walkways, holes in the grassy areas, etc. So have your kids watch where they’re going and keep little ones close.
 For more tips on visiting India with a baby or toddler, click here.

 There are many stray dogs loitering about the parks.
-Most are friendly, but some are easily startled which can present an aggressive response.
+While often friendly, some are easily startled, which can present an aggressive response.
 Teach your kids not to pet any animals unless you’ve invited them first.